Stop! Your Lease Extension in Walderslade Could Be FREE

 If you are facing a significant premium because your lease in Walderslade has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Top reasons for Walderslade lease extension
+Main reasons to start your Walderslade lease extension

-An extended lease is almost the same value as a freehold
+Walderslade property with a lease extension is almost the same value as a freehold

-Lending institutions may not loan monies with a short lease
+Banks and Building Societies may not loan monies on a short lease

 Lender Requirement